luislerma5593/Learning/Functions_SoloLearn_DS.md

 The standard error is the standard deviation of the statistic of interest.

-The std of a boostrap is a good approximation of the standard error.
+The std of a bootstrap is a good approximation of the standard error.

 #### Sampling distribution vs bootstrap distribution